enkidevs/curriculum/Python/OOP/method-objects.md

 enki = Enki()

 ```
 **Calling** a method is straightforward:
 ```python
 enki.f() # this will return 'Python'
 print(enki.f()) # prints 'Python'
 ```

-It is not mandatory to call a method right away.
-It is possible to store a **method object** and use it later:
+However, you are allowed to store the method body in another variable, without having to call the method right away:
 ```python
 ef = enki.f # note the lack of parenthesis
 ef() # returns 'Python'